isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 ‟Teruo, hold it with your both hands.
 Look, the milk is dripping.
 Your pants are getting wet.”

 I looked forward to Sundays every two weeks.
 Around 10 o’clock, I waited impatiently for the call from the office. ‟Susumu, you have a visitor.
 Go to the visiting room.”
-When I hear Dad.
-Kishimoto’s voice, I ran out of my room.
+I ran out of my room with Dad Kisimoto's voice.

-The visiting room was within the walls of the sanatorium, a 24-square-meter building with red tiles on the roof.
+The visiting room was inside the walls of the sanatorium, a 24-square-meter building with red tiles on the roof.

 My father and mother were sitting behind a long desk attached to the wall.

 ‟Toshio, how are you?
-Is anything wrong with you?”
+Nothing changed?”

 Every time my mother began our visiting day with this question.
 Then she would take my hands and hold them close to her chest.
 My father always said the same words.